sanger-pathogens/TpRNAseq/README.md

 └── ref_index
 ```

 The content of these folders is described in more detail below.
-Note that output files will be sample-specific if `--combine_rep` is used and replicate-specific otherwise:
+Note that output files will be sample-specific if `--combine_level sample` is used, replicate-specific if `--combine_level replicate`, and input file-specific otherwise:
 | Directory / File | Description |
 | --- | ---|
 | `bowtie2_index` | Contains Bowtie2 index files (`.bt2.*`) for the given reference (`--reference`). |